Flavia Lattanzi

-Flavia Lattanzi (born 4 October 1940) is an Italian lawyer specialized in international law who is ad litem judge at the International Criminal Tribunal for the former Yugoslavia (ICTY) since 2007 and professor at the Roma Tre University.
-Between 2003 and 2007, she served as ad litem judge at the International Criminal Tribunal for Rwanda.
+Flavia Lattanzi (born 4 October 1940) is an Italian lawyer specialized in international law who is an ad litem judge at the International Criminal Tribunal for the former Yugoslavia (ICTY) since 2007 and professor at the Roma Tre University.
+Between 2003 and 2007, she served as an ad litem judge at the International Criminal Tribunal for Rwanda.

 Early life and education

 Flavia Lattanzi was born on 4 October 1940 in Addis Ababa, Italian East Africa.
 As a newborn, she was sent to the English Concentration Camp in Ethiopia together with her mother, while her father was imprisoned in Uganda.
-She was the only child under the age of three which had been saved from the camp.
-She studied law at the Sapienza University of Rome where she also specialized in international law.
+She was the only child under the age of three who was saved from the camp.
+She studied law at the Sapienza University of Rome where she specialized in international law.
 Lattanzi speaks Italian, Russian and English fluently.